IlexisTheMadcat/LexisPosingSystem/README.md

 3) Show a rig of blue bones that you can grab to move the bones.
 Initializes enabled when loaded in VR.
    - Image showcase: [Ilexis Nakamori @ Twitter/X](https://x.com/IlexisTheMadcat/status/1826079313751330868)
 4) Show a rig of gadgets that show which directions a joint will move and their bounds.
-   - ⚠️ Warning: This option induces a heavy drop in graphics performance.
+   - ⚠️ Warning: This option induces a mild drop in graphics performance.
 It is not meant to be on all the time.
 6) Save the puppet's pose for future use.
 7) Gradually increase this radial to make the puppet follow the player avatar's pose.
    - Video showcase: [Ilexis Nakamori @ Twitter/X](https://x.com/IlexisTheMadcat/status/1830530510415646992)